Track experiments

 The following image shows what a dashboard can look like:

-Now that we know how to integrate W&B into a psuedo machine learning training loop, let's track a machine learning experiment using a basic PyTorch neural network.
-The following code will also upload model checkpoints to W&B that you can then share with other teams in in your organization.
+Now that we know how to integrate W&B into a psuedo machine learning training loop, let’s track a machine learning experiment using a basic PyTorch neural network.
+The following code will also upload model checkpoints to W&B that you can then share with other teams in your organization.

 Track a machine learning experiment using Pytorch